pmorales4/project-1-collegebasketball/README.md

 ![picture](images/readMe/btnTestLink.png)
 ![picture](images/readMe/btnDynBuild.png)

 The test of my random question as well.
 I provide screenshots of testing the next question chosen randomly, each answer (first, second, third, forth).
 Also the console.log for you.
+16 is the random question pulled out of the array of object.

 ![picture](images/readMe/randomArry.png)
 ![picture](images/readMe/randomTest.png)
 ![picture](images/readMe/randomAsnser.png)

+# How to Use

+click enter game button and go through it.

+# Contribute Guidelines

+clone project to local machine and use.
+Students that are learning and clone and read code and figure out how it was put together or improve for themselves.

+# Credits

+I learned modals reading GA specification, researching google, as well as youtube video link: https://www.youtube.com/watch?v=6ophW7Ask_0